-“Ever Faithful to the Call” is a new hymn that honors the service of our soldiers as they do whatever is necessary to keep us free.
+“Ever Faithful to the Call” is a hymn that honors the service of our soldiers as they do whatever is necessary to keep us free.
+Because of this focus, it is becoming known informally as “The Soldiers’ Hymn.”
+Please consider this hymn for use in ceremonies, events, and services for Veterans Day 2022.
+Share this information with interested others as well.

 This easy-to-sing hymn was inspired by ideas and suggestions from many sources, such as chaplains, veterans, military wives, church music professionals, military professional associations, and others.
 The verses reflect the Army core values of loyalty, duty, respect, selfless service, honor, integrity, and personal courage.

-The hymn is provided free of cost for nonprofit and noncommercial use, such as in worship services or public ceremonies.
-For example, it could enhance a Veterans Day worship service.
+The Soldiers’ Hymn is provided free of cost for nonprofit and noncommercial use, such as in worship services or public ceremonies, and is highly recommended for use with Veterans Day 2022.

 Download the hymn